microsoft/typed-rest-client/README.md

 # Typed REST and HTTP Client with TypeScript Typings

-A lightweight REST and HTTP Client optimized for use with TypeScript with generics and async await.
+A lightweight REST and HTTP client optimized for use with TypeScript with generics and async await.

 ## Features